What happens during a committal process?

 A committal can be done in a hearing at a Magistrates Court or through paperwork by the prosecutor and defence lawyers.

 If there is a committal hearing, you might have to give evidence at court.
-It is not common for victim-survivors to have to give evidence at this stage.
+It is not common for victims to have to give evidence at this stage.
 If this happens, the prosecutor or investigating officer will tell you and may give you a summons to attend court.
 This means they will come and visit you in person and give you a letter about when you have to go to court.
 A summons is a legal document which tells you that you have to go to court to give evidence.